- Erasmus overview

 - The British Council, who are the Governing Body for Erasmus+ in the UK, provide a contract which must be signed by the outgoing student and the London Met Erasmus Institutional Coordinator.
 The contract lists the terms of the Erasmus Charter which all students are expected to abide by during their placement abroad.
 By signing the contract (and thereby agreeing to the Charter) students are applying for the Erasmus grant.

-- The grant is payable in instalments of approximately 70% at the beginning of the semester (or each semester if staying for a year) with the remainder payable upon completion of all paperwork required by the British Council (normally after you have completed your stay abroad).
+- The grant is payable in instalments of approximately 70% at the beginning of the semester with the remainder payable upon completion of all paperwork required by the British Council (normally after you have completed your stay abroad).
 Both the first and last instalments will be held back until all required paperwork has been received by the International Programmes Office.
 The required paperwork can be seen on the "While you are away" section of this website.

 - The University provides free travel insurance to students going away on Erasmus placements.
 The policy summary and an emergency number will be emailed to you before you go away.